How to Clear your DNS Cache

 Why did these changes effect my Legacy or Cloud Powered Software?

 The recent changes effected the older software because the IP address for the Neat Cloud web server has changed.
-Therefore when you try to sync data from one of these software version, they will no longer be able to access the Neat Cloud.
+Therefore, when you try to sync data from one of these software version, they will no longer be able to access the Neat Cloud.

 In the Cloud Powered Software, you should check to see if items you recently added to the software are available on Neat Cloud.